modmore/docs/en/02_ConsentFriend/v1/01_Installation.md

 menu.

 There are some system settings available in the namespace _ConsentFriend_.
-These can also be edited in the [settings](03_Custom_Manager_Page/03_Settings.md) (gear icon) tab of the _ConsentFriend_ custom manager page.
+These can also be edited in the [settings](03_Custom_Manager_Page/04_Settings.md) (gear icon) tab of the _ConsentFriend_ custom manager page.

 ## Prepare the website

-After the installation on an existing website, you have to identify the used external services like Google Analytics, Matomo, Google Fonts etc. If those services are referenced at the end of the head or the body section, you could [edit an existing service or create a new service](03_Custom_Manager_Page/01_Services.md#createedit) and use the found code in the code tab.
-ConsentFriend will do the needed code changes for the consent management window.
+After the installation on an existing website, you need to identify the external services used, such as Google Analytics, Matomo, Google Fonts, etc. If these services are referenced at the end of the Head or Body section, you can [edit an existing service or create a new service](03_Custom_Manager_Page/01_Services.md#createedit) and use the found code in the Code tab.
+ConsentFriend will make the necessary changes to the code for the consent management window.

 If you use inline code for external services, you have to [modify it on your own](02_Functionality/01_Introduction.md#custom-external-services).